 In 2000 the Government set an ambitious target that all social housing should be of a 'decent' standard by 2010.
 To be classed as 'decent', homes must meet high standards of insulation, weatherproofing and modern facilities.

 Why do councils transfer their housing stock to L&Q?

 Many councils that own a lot of social housing do not have the money to upgrade all their homes to meet these standards.

 One of their options is to transfer the ownership and management of some of their homes to housing associations that can guarantee the necessary investment.

 Do I get a say in this, as a resident?

 Residents get the chance to vote on whether or not they want their homes to transfer from the council to the housing association.

-If residents vote in favour, and the transfer is agreed by our regulator, the Homes and Communities Agency, the stock transfer is complete.
+If residents vote in favour, and the transfer is agreed by our regulator, the Regulator of Social Housing, the stock transfer is complete.